Battery Producers

 • If applicable, the weight of post-consumer recycled content contained in the batteries supplied in Ontario two years prior

-• Provide a list of brands that make up the single-use batteries you supplied into Ontario two years prior
+• Provide a list of brands that make up the rechargeable batteries supplied into Ontario two years prior

-Supply data must be submitted in accordance with the Registry Procedure – Verification and Audit.
-Starting in 2023 and every year thereafter, verification of supply data and post-consumer recycled content is only required for large producers, as defined in the Batteries and ITT/AV Supply Data Verification Procedure.
+Supply data must be submitted in accordance with the Batteries Verification and Audit Procedure.
+Starting in 2023 and every year thereafter, verification of supply data and post-consumer recycled content is only required for large producers, as defined in the Batteries Verification and Audit Procedure.
 Small producers will no longer be required to submit a verification report but will be subject to inspections.
-Verification requirements are outlined in Appendix C of the Registry Procedure – Verification and Audit.
+Verification requirements are outlined in Appendix C of the Batteries Registry Procedure – Verification and Audit.

 Note: For the purposes of supply reporting verification, the definition of small and large producer is different than the definition in the Batteries Regulation.
 View this FAQ to determine if you are a small or large battery producer.